rfmineguy/spaz/README.md

 The main strategy is using the shift-reduce parsing technique, but rather than using a parser generator like YACC and Bison, I wanted to make my own (for learning purposes).

+The name spaz comes from "spastic", which means "relating to or affected by muscle spasm".

 Build